LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 * `set-car!`
 * `set-cdr!`

-By convention if a procedure modifies something it's indicated with an exclamation mark.
+By convention, if a procedure modifies something it's indicated with an exclamation mark.

 ## Improper list